 Nothing states a home’s elegance and good taste like a cedar roof.
 Many of the most striking residences in affluent neighborhoods throughout New England and other parts of America prominently display facades accented with natural cedar shingles or shakes.
 Cedar is the mark of quality, the sign of durability and the signature of an investment that returns decades of weather-resistant performance.

-Importance of Maintaining Cedar Roofs
+Importance of Cedar Roof Maintenance

 Maintaining a cedar roof is the key to longevity.
 Cedar roofs are expensive to install and equally expensive to replace once their natural lifecycle has expired.
 But a cedar roof’s lifespan can be significantly expanded through scheduling seasonal inspections, cleanings, preventative maintenance and by performing periodic repairs.